Helping Your Teen Decide What to Do After High School

 And taking time off doesn't necessarily put a teen at a disadvantage for college admission.
 For many teens — especially those who choose an internship or international service — it can actually be an advantage.

 While researching colleges, find out if they have delayed admissions programs.
-If not, ask the colleges what their stance is on students who take time off and a teen's chances of getting in if he or she reapplies.
+If not, ask the colleges what their position is on students who take time off and a teen's chances of getting in if he or she reapplies.

 It's Your Teen's Life